Osmarjulia/Osmarjulia/README.md

 My name is Osmar and ...:

  - 😄 I really like to learn
- - 📚 Currently studying Lógica de Programação and Java
+ - 📚 Currently studying Lógica de Programação and Front-End